kyberorg-openshift/void-app/README.md

-# void-app
+# Void App
 Small GoApp that brings Web server that serves nothing useful.

-The main purpose is to demonstate and debug OpenShift Deployments
+The main purpose is to demonstrate and debug OpenShift Deployments.